January 14 – May 16

 Holiday Tour of Homes

 The 2012 Holiday Tour highlighted Canton and its unique historic character.
 Canton was founded in 1832 and grew rapidly after the railroad came through in 1879.
 While downtown Canton has changed considerably during the past 100 years, the historic downtown contains 300 buildings in its National Register Historic District.
 The Historic Homes Tour showed some of the historic homes and businesses in downtown Canton, while encouraging visitors to experience the neighborhood shops and restaurants along Main Street.
 This event enables the Historical Society to bring visitors to downtown Canton and show them the link between Canton’s history and its promising future.
-The Historical Society will not be doing a Holiday Homes Tour in 2013, but please check back in the future to learn about plans for 2014.
+Please check back in the future to learn about plans for 2015.

 The annual membership picnic is a chance for the members and supporters of the Historical Society to come together for fellowship and great food!
 There is a long-standing joke that the best chefs live in Cherokee County and the very best are members of the Historical Society.
 The picnic is also generally held at an historic site in Cherokee County.
 If you’d like to join and attend, please give us a call at 770.345.3288 or purchase your membership online at the store!